-You might also want to confirm you're only using rules that are based on a reasonable number of customers.
+You might also want to confirm that you're only using rules that are based on a reasonable number of customers.
 To achieve this, you might exclude rules that are based on the behavior of less than 10 customers:

-- ► Click the arrow next to the Coverage (N) column header and select Sort Ascending. - ▶ In the Exclude? column, select all rules with a Coverage (N) value of less than 10 instances. - ▶ Note that even though many of the rules have now been filtered and excluded, they're still in the model at this point.
-To remove them permanently so they're not used when the model is scored, click Delete excluded & filtered rules and click OK.
+- ▶ Click the arrow next to the Instances column header and select Sort Ascending. - ▶ In the Exclude column, select all rules with under 10 instances. - ▶ Note that even though many of the rules have now been filtered and excluded, they're still in the model at this point.
+To remove them permanently so they're not used when the model is scored, click Create New Model deleted excluded & filtered rules and click OK.